-The human body has a complex network of blood cells to circulate food, minerals, waste products and gasses from one part to another.
+The human body has a complex network of blood cells to circulate food, minerals, waste products, and gasses from one part to another.
 But how does this process takes place in a plant’s body?
 Do they also have blood vessels?
-The answer to these questions can be found in biology class 11 syllabus.
+The answer to these questions can be found in the biology class 11 syllabus.
 The chapter Transport in Plants discusses how food and minerals are transferred to all the cells and parts of the plant.
 Read the following notes to understand the concept better!

 This Blog Includes:

 - Transportation of Food in Plants

 - Uptake and Transport of Mineral Ions

 - Phloem Transport: Flow from Source to Sink

 - Important Questions and Answers on Transport in Plants Class 11

 Transport in plants refers to the process of carrying water, minerals, and nutrients across various parts of the plant body.
 This transport includes carrying of food from leaves to other parts and the minerals and water absorbed by the other parts to the leaves, which are referred to as the kitchen of the plants.

 Xylem and Phloem are the carriers that transport the necessary minerals, nutrients, etc. in the plants.
 Xylem is responsible for the transport of water as well as the necessary mineral salts, from the roots to various other parts of the plant, and Phloem transports the sucrose and amino acids that have been developed in the leaves to the other parts of the plant.